 Introducing The Dwarfism Gene

+Dwarfism is a medical condition in dogs known as chondrodysplasia.
 It’s caused by one of many types of dwarfism genes that give dogs short limbs, large heads, and long bodies.

+Breeds such as the Dachshund and the Welsh Corgi have been selectively bred to encourage this trait.
 However, it’s also possible to introduce a dwarfism gene to create smaller than average puppies in other breeds like the Pitbull.

+This does create a dog of shorter stature.
+But there are serious problems with this method.
+Skeletal defects and growth abnormalities can be painful depending on the severity.
 Other health risks associated with dwarfism include heart defects, skin aberrations, and even behavioral issues like aggression.

 Breeding From Runts